 - Have untreated high blood pressure during middle age

 - Are obese or overweight

-Although we often think of Alzheimer's disease as an elderly disorder, approximately 5% of those with the disease are suffering from We may think of Alzheimer’s as a disease of the elderly, but up to 5% of Americans with Alzheimer’s (around 200,000) have the early-onset variety, in which the symptoms can start as early as age 30.
+We may think of Alzheimer’s as a disease of the elderly, but up to 5% of Americans with Alzheimer’s (around 200,000) have the early-onset variety, in which symptoms start as early as age 30.
 The cause of this disease in young people is unknown, but many experts believe that it is genetic.
-Also, with early-onset Alzheimer’s disease, the symptoms may be different.
-These early-onset Alzheimer's symptoms include:
+Early-onset Alzheimer’s symptoms can differ from other types, and may include: